alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/visual-studio-database-edition-how-to-find-objects-that-reference-other-objects.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb31.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image31.png)

 In this specific situation I removed some old features from the code, and I want also to remove all objects in database that are related to those features.
-Since I know that these feature are related to three tables, I can simply check all dependencies of those tables, that and verify that Iâ€™m not breaking anything.
-When Iâ€™m sure I can remove tables files from the solution.
+Since I know that these feature are related to three tables, I can simply check all dependencies of those tables, that and verify that I'm not breaking anything.
+When I'm sure I can remove tables files from the solution.

 After table files are deleted, I return in the Schema view.
 Now I can open the â€œOrphaned Objectsâ€ to view all object that are orphan.